-If Student Financial Services determines that you are eligible to receive loans, including the Federal Direct Loan, the Federal Perkins loan, or Institutional Loans, you will need to complete the following:
+If Student Financial Services determines that you are eligible to receive loans, including the Federal Direct Loan, the Federal Nursing Student Loan (NSL), or Institutional Loans, you will need to complete the following:

 - Entrance Interview - an entrance interview is required for each type of loan you borrow.
 The interview needs to be completed online.
 Check your award letter to determine which of the entrance interviews you must complete.

-Each quarter, students have a financial hold that they must clear before finalizing registration.
-All loan promissory notes and entrance interviews as well as any down payment are required prior to receiving financial clearance.
+Each quarter, students have a financial hold that they must clear before finalizing their registration.
+All loan promissory notes and entrance interviews as well as the students down payment are required steps to complete prior to receiving financial clearance.
 MyWWU is available to students once they have been admitted.

 FINANCIAL AID FORMS are available online from Student Financial Services.